Rest easy Gardeners,

 Vegetable Notes:

-Fruit Trees and other Fruits and Berries: Plants will be fine but frost will kill buds.
+Fruit Trees and Other Fruits and Berries: Plants will be fine, but frost will kill buds.
 As a rule, a temperature of 28 degrees will kill 10% of the fruit buds but a temperature of 25 degrees will kill 90%.

 - Cover if they are in bloom: Strawberries.